-Recommendation 10-6: The law governing combination of coinciding polls should be in a single set of rules for all elections.
+10.18 The law governing combination of coinciding polls should be in a uniform set of rules for all elections.

-Recommendation 10-7: Any elections coinciding in the same area on the same day must be combined.
+10.19 Any elections coinciding in the same area on the same day must be combined.

-Recommendation 10-8: If four or more polls coincide, the returning officer should have a power to defer a poll if he or she concludes that he cannot properly administer the polls on the same day.
+10.20 If four or more polls coincide, the returning officer should have a power to defer a poll if he or she concludes that the polls cannot be properly administered on the same day.
 This power should not apply to general or ordinary elections, or national referendums.
 The power should be exercised in accordance with secondary legislation.

-Recommendation 10-9: The lead returning officer and his or her functions should be governed by secondary legislation setting out the hierarchy of returning officers, the functions they must perform, and the functions which may be given to the by agreement.
+10.21 The lead returning officer and his or her functions should be governed by secondary legislation setting out the hierarchy of returning officers, the functions they must perform, and the functions which may be given to them by agreement.

-Recommendation 10-10: A single set of adaptations should provide for situations where a poll involves several ballot papers.
+10.22 A unified set of adaptations should provide for situations where a poll involves several ballot papers.